platform-experience/serviceportal-widget-library/tabs/pe-tabs-widget/Readme.md

 ## Installation

-Installation is very simple, you can just download the update set **pe-dynamic-tabs-widget-update-set.xml** and install it on your instance.
+Installation is very simple, you can just download the update set **pe-tabs-widget.u-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

 There is a sample JSON variable in the Client script: